CurtisNewbie/Algorithms/REVIEW.md

 (p.195)

 In this example, A Max/Min PriorityQueue is implemented using Heap.
-A node can at most have two nodes, in case of a MaxPriorityQueue, the parent node must be greater than the child nodes.
+A node can at most have two child nodes, in case of a MaxPriorityQueue, the parent node must be greater than the child nodes.

 When a MaxPQ (in this case, a Max heap) is implemented using an array, we traverse the heap by doing some simple math.
 For convenience, the first element `pq[0]` is always null (i.e., it's not used at all).